antrea-io/antrea/docs/design/ovs-pipeline.md

 ```

 Flows 1-2 match packets originating from local Pods and destined for the transport IP of remote Nodes, and then forward
-them to table [L2ForwardingCalc] to skip Egress SNAT. `ToGatewayRegMark` is loaded, indicating that the output port of
+them to table [L2ForwardingCalc] to bypass the Pod-to-Node traffic from Egress SNAT. `ToGatewayRegMark` is loaded,
-the packets is the local Antrea gateway.
+indicating that the output port of the packets is the local Antrea gateway.

 Flow 3 matches packets originating from local Pods and destined for the Service CIDR, and then forwards them to table
-[L2ForwardingCalc] to skip Egress SNAT.
-Similar to flows 1-2, `ToGatewayRegMark` is also loaded.
+[L2ForwardingCalc] to bypass the Pod-to-Service traffic from Egress SNAT.
+Similar to flows 1-2, `ToGatewayRegMark` is
+also loaded.

-Flow 4 match packets originating from local Pods selected by the sample Egress `egress-client`, whose SNAT IP is configured
+Flow 4 match packets originating from local Pods selected by the sample [Egress egress-client], whose SNAT IP is configured
 on a remote Node, which means that the matched packets should be forwarded to the remote Node through a tunnel.
 Before
 sending the packets to the tunnel, the source and destination MAC addresses are set to the local Antrea gateway MAC
 and the *Global Virtual MAC* respectively.
 Additionally, `ToTunnelRegMark`, indicating that the output port is a tunnel,
 and `EgressSNATRegMark`, indicating that packets should undergo SNAT on a remote Node, are loaded.
 Finally, the packets
 are forwarded to table [L2ForwardingCalc].

-Flow 5 matches the first packet of connections originating from remote Pods selected by the sample Egress `egress-web`
+Flow 5 matches the first packet of connections originating from remote Pods selected by the sample [Egress egress-web]
 whose SNAT IP is configured on the local Node, and then loads an 8-bit ID allocated for the associated SNAT IP defined
-in the sample Egress to the `pkt_mark`, which will be identified by iptables on the local Node to perform SNAT with the
+in the sample Egress to the `pkt_mark`, which will be consumed by iptables on the local Node to perform SNAT with the
 SNAT IP.
 Subsequently, `ToGatewayRegMark`, indicating that the output port is the local Antrea gateway, is loaded.
 Finally, the packets are forwarded to table [L2ForwardingCalc].

-Flow 6 matches the first packet of connections originating from local Pods selected by the sample Egress `egress-web`,
+Flow 6 matches the first packet of connections originating from local Pods selected by the sample [Egress egress-web],
 whose SNAT IP is configured on the local Node.
 Similar to flow 4, the 8-bit ID allocated for the SNAT IP is loaded to
 `pkt_mark`, `ToGatewayRegMark` is loaded, and the packets are forwarded to table [L2ForwardingCalc] finally.

-Flow 7 drops packets tunneled from remote Nodes (identified with `FromTunnelRegMark`, indicating that the packets are
+Flow 7 drops all other packets tunneled from remote Nodes (identified with `FromTunnelRegMark`, indicating that the packets are
 from remote Pods through a tunnel).
 The packets are not matched by any flows 1-6, which means that they are here
 unexpected and should be dropped.